richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 -----

 ## Exercise 1: Prepare Demonstration Data
-In this exercise, we will discuss two data ways of preparing Data Explorer-based data for use by Cognitive Search:
+In this exercise, we will discuss two ways of preparing Data Explorer-based data for use by Cognitive Search:

 * Option #1: One-Time Export (to Blob Storage)... appropriate where data is static
 * Option #2: Continuous Export (to Blob Storage)... appropriate where data changes over time